tonethar/IGME-430-Spring-2021/projects/project-1-breakout-groups.md

 ## II.
 Instructions

-1) If you haven't already pushed your most current version of your project to GitHub & Heroku, do so immediately (don't forget to be sure that your code passes `npm test`)
+1) If you haven't already pushed your most current version of your project to GitHub & Heroku, do so immediately (don't forget to first be sure that your code passes `npm test` rior to pushing)

 2) Wait to be assigned to a Zoom breakout room